susanodii/Glasp/Glasp.md

 ![](images/transcript.png)

-3. when you select any text that ineterest you, you will see a pop-up with diferent hightlighting colors, click on any of the color.
+3.Select any text that interest you.
+After selecting, you will see a pop-up with different hightlighting colors, click on any of the color.
    ![](images/vedio_hightlight_color.png)

 ![](images/highlight_youtube.png)